Heatblur-Simulations/f-4e-manual/src/dcs/bombing_computer.md

 ### Planning: IP

-In the second step we will take a look at the F10-Map and make out an Ingress Point (IP).
+In the second step we will take a look at the F10-Map and make out an Identification Point (IP).

 > 💡 The IP should always have a good visibility while flying the plane as